If you suspect the presence of an emergency animal disease call the Emergency Animal Disease Hotline

 A clinical case for inclusion in the NTSESP must be:

-- Cattle - 30 months of age or more but less than nine years of age; refractory to any treatment administered; and displaying progressive behavioural changes or neurological signs listed on the Post mortem and Clinical History form that are consistent with BSE.
+Cattle - 30 months of age or more but less than nine years of age, refractory to any treatment administered, and displaying at least two progressive behavioural changes or neurological signs listed on the Post mortem and Clinical History form that are consistent with BSE.

-- Sheep - 18 months of age or more but preferably less than 5 years; and displaying progressive clinical signs compatible with scrapie as listed on the Post mortem and Clinical History form.
+- Sheep and Goats - 18 months of age or more but preferably less than 5 years, and displaying at least two progressive clinical signs compatible with scrapie as listed on the Post mortem and Clinical History form.

 The specimens required for submission are:

-(i) 2 - 3 cm length of unfixed cervical spinal cord and/or medulla caudal to the obex,
+(i) 2 - 3 cm length of unfixed cervical spinal cord and/or medulla caudal to the obex, and

 Incentives are not paid to the owner or veterinarian if the case is not eligible.
 This includes unsatisfactory samples and incomplete documentation.

 Animal Health Australia's Surveillance of TSEs web page has training information as well as the National Field Guidelines which describe the operational aspects of NTSESP.